Things to consider if you have a metal roof.

 Fixed-through corrugated sheeting is not used on slopes below eight degrees.
 As the name suggests, fastenings to hold the sheets on to the roof are drilled through the roofing material.

-Always check with the roofing manufacturer if you are doing anything to the roof that could either penetrate the metal (such as installing a TV aerial) or cause water to be trapped (such as installing products that prevent leaves lodging in the gutters).
-It could invalidate your warranty.
+Always check with the roofing manufacturer if you are doing anything to the roof that could either penetrate the metal (such as installing a TV aerial) or cause water to become trapped (such as installing products that prevent leaves lodging in the gutters).
+It could void your warranty.
 The correct fastenings need to be used and all debris from the installation needs to be cleared away as it can cause corrosion.

 For example, zinc/aluminium coated steel will react with lead flashings, so soft zinc or aluminium flashings are required.
 Even marking zinc/aluminium coated steel with black lead pencils can cause a reaction and encourage corrosion.